 I firmly believe that Destiny Connect: Tick-Tock Travellers was made for children.
 It was made to be an entry level JRPG.
 That’s not to say Adults won’t still find the adventure fun.
 At least, I liked it.
 I think others will too.
 The story is truly the highlight and reason alone to play this game.
 With influences from both Earthbound and Chrono Trigger, Nippon Ichi did a great job seamlessly incorporating elements from both.
 The game-play is about as basic as you can get.
 Turn-based goodness that gives you plenty of time to decide your next move.
 Music is wonderful, and that ending really got me.
 Excellent all around.
 I loved it.
 Keep in mind that the game will run you about 20 hours.

-DESTINY CONNECT: TICK-TOCK TRAVELLER is RECOMMENDED
+DESTINY CONNECT: TICK-TOCK TRAVELLER IS HIGHLY RECOMMENDED

 Destiny Connect: Tick-Tock Traveller can be bought digitally on the Nintendo Switch and PlayStation 4 console stores.
 You can also buy it physically from retailer such as Amazon (US) / Amazon (UK).
 Purchases made via Amazon links earn a small commission which goes to help supporting domain and server costs.